North Marion SkillsUSA squad tastes success - NewsBreak

 According to coach Sherie Moran, Laninga's gold medal is a first for the chapter that she established in 2016.
 That first incarnation had only two members.

-Both Laninga and Ostrander are awaiting word on whether they will get the opportunity to compete at nationals in Atlanta, Georgia.
+Both Laninga and Ostrander are awaiting word on whether they will get the opportunity to compete in Atlanta, Georgia for national competition.

 But those two were just the tip of the Oregon SkillsUSA iceberg for North Marion.